refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useTable.md

 #### `onChange`

-The callback function that is executed when a user interacts(filter, sort etc.) with the table.
+The callback function is executed when a user interacts(filter, sort, etc.) with the table.

 > 🚨 `useTable` handles sorting, filtering, and pagination with this function.
 If you override this function, you need to handle these operations manually.